-Two months after the war ended, Sergeant Liggett was demobbed and returned to civilian life, undernourished and on a special diet like many other former prisoners of war.
+The British Army demobbed Sergeant Liggett 2 months after World War Two ended.
+He returned to civilian life, undernourished and on a special diet like many other former prisoners of war.
 On his return home, he worked at Wilson’s Canning Factory on Castle Avenue, Portadown, Co.
 Armagh.
 He would later work in the Post Office sorting office for 27 years until his retirement.
-After this, he briefly worked in security at Craigavon House until his 70s.
+After this, he worked for a short time in security at Craigavon House until his 70s.

-He was well-known in Portadown from Shamrock Park Social Club to Armagh Road Church.
+Alexander Liggett was well-known in Portadown from Shamrock Park Social Club to Armagh Road Church.
 He was also a member of Corcrain Purple Rocket LOL 339 and Kilmoriarty Royal Black Preceptory 267.
 Alexander Liggett lived at 12 Granville Square, Portadown with his wife Kathleen and son Joshua.
-He died aged 77 after an illness in Craigavon Area Hospital.